 Regarding projects, we do not disclose any computer and/or paper data generated by us or sent to us.

-We have fast internet services and can transfer a large amount of data through the Internet.
+We can transfer a large amount of data through our high-speed internet services.
 Also, we can burn a CD and post it to you as per your convenience.

 Are these services permissible under the law?